api-platform/docs/api-bundle/filters.md

 ### Using a custom order query parameter name

 A conflict will occur if `order` is also the name of a property with the search filter enabled.
-Hopefully, the query parameter name to use is configurable:
+Luckily, the query parameter name to use is configurable:

 ```yaml